Tamara Jansen

-Tamara N. Jansen (born 1967 or 1968) is a Canadian politician and businesswoman who has served as the member of Parliament (MP) for Cloverdale—Langley City since winning reelection in the 2024 by-election.
+Tamara N. Jansen (born 1967 or 1968) is a Canadian politician and businesswoman who has served as the member of Parliament (MP) for Cloverdale—Langley City since winning re-election in the 2024 by-election.
 A member of the Conservative Party of Canada, she previously held this seat from 2019 to 2021 before losing re-election to John Aldag.

-Early life and career
+Life and early career

 Jansen was born and raised in Cloverdale, British Columbia.
 She attended William of Orange Christian School.
 Prior to entering politics, Jansen owned and operated Darvonda Nurseries, a large plant nursery in Langley, British Columbia, alongside her husband and family.
 The family-run business established her reputation as a prominent figure in the local business community.
 She retired from the business and sold it to her son prior to pursuing her political career.
+She has an extended family that lives in the United States.
+Jansen has 23 grandchildren, one of whom is named after assassinated American political activist Charlie Kirk.

 In addition to her business ventures, Jansen has been involved in organizing significant events within the Conservative Party.
 In February 2017, she hosted and helped organize a Conservative Party leadership debate at Darvonda Nurseries, which drew over 500 attendees and included 12 candidates.
 Jansen has also been an active member of the Association for Reformed Political Action (ARPA), a national Christian organization, where she lobbied against the implementation of medical assistance in dying (MAID).
 In May 2018, she hosted a pro-pipeline rally at her home, one of five held in British Columbia that day, where she criticized opposition to the Trans Mountain Pipeline expansion as "nonsensical."